cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

-# Build and secure a GraphQL based application with Clouedntity authorization platform
+# Build and secure a GraphQL based application with Cloudentity authorization platform

-This article is part 2 of our Graph QL application protection series.
-In this article, we will build a graphQL API server and protect its resources with externalized policies administered in Cloudentity Authorization SaaS platform.
+This article is part 2 of our GraphQL application protection series.
+In this article, we will build a GraphQL API server and protect its resources with externalized policies administered in Cloudentity Authorization SaaS platform.
 We will also protect the GraphQL API endpoint data with a local policy enforcement/decision point for the app deployed within a local Kubernetes cluster.
-This approach also showcase a modern application protection hybrid model with local enforcement and Cloud based authorization and policy adminstration.
+This approach also will showcase a modern application protection hybrid model with local enforcement and Cloud based authorization and policy administration.

-* Part 1: Externalized authorization for GraphQL using Cloudentity authorization platform.
+* Part 1: Externalized authorization for GraphQL using the Cloudentity authorization platform
-* Part 2: Build a GraphQL server with Nodejs and protect with Clouedntity authorization platform
+* Part 2: Build a GraphQL server with Node.js and protect with the Cloudentity authorization platform
 * Part 3.
-Build a GraphQL client react application to consume GraphQL server resource and protect with Cloudentity authorization platform.
+Build a GraphQL client react application to consume GraphQL server resources protected with the Cloudentity authorization platform

 ## Overview